Leading North Carolina Social Security Disability Lawyers

 The SSD process can be complicated and challenging to follow alone.
-Turn to the experienced North Carolina social security disability attorneys at Daggett Shuler to guide you through the entire process to help ensure you receive the benefits you deserve.
+Turn to the experienced North Carolina social security disability lawyers at Daggett Shuler to guide you through the entire process to help ensure you receive the benefits you deserve.

 - Initial Application and Reconsideration

-The first step is completing the application which is reviewed by Disability Determination Services or DDS.
+The first step is completing the application which is reviewed by Disability Determination Services (DDS).
 If the application is denied, then you have to file a request for reconsideration which is an appeal of the unfavorable determination by DDS.
 This is simply a second review by DDS of your disability claim.
 Most applications and requests for reconsideration are denied by DDS.